feeefapp/feeef.js/README.md

 // Apply an offer to the cart item cart.updateCurrentItemOffer({
-  code: "SUMMER2024",
+  code: 'SUMMER2024',
-  title: "Summer Sale",
+  title: 'Summer Sale',
   price: 899.99,
   minQuantity: 2, // Must buy at least 2
-  maxQuantity: 5   // Cannot buy more than 5 with this offer })
+  maxQuantity: 5, // Cannot buy more than 5 with this offer })

 // Set shipping method (from store)